Domestic Fire Alarm Certificates

 For grade C systems, the mains electrical supply should be derived from an independent circuit at the dwelling’s main distribution board.
 No other electrical equipment should be connected to this circuit.

-Grade D2: A system of one or more mains-powered interlinked detectors, each with an integral
+Grade D2: A system of one or more mains-powered detectors, each with an integral

 standby supply consisting of a user‑replaceable battery or batteries.